23f2005416/task-weather-dashboard-001/README.md

-# Task: weather-dashboard-001
+# Task: task-weather-dashboard-001

 ## Overview
-Create a weather dashboard that shows current weather and 5-day forecast for a city.
-Include temperature, humidity, and weather icons.
-Make it visually appealing with cards and responsive design.
+Create a weather dashboard that shows current weather and forecast.
+Include temperature, humidity, and weather conditions with nice cards and responsive design.

 ## Description
 This project was automatically generated as part of the LLM Code Deployment system.